SodiumIodide/pi-camera-stream-flask/README.md

 A different package manager should have similar such packages but perhaps named differently.
 You may try to install the Python dependencies using the PyPI package manager via `pip` or `pip3` commands, but I found that certain dependencies like OpenCV take hours to build on a smallboard device and there's no reason to not use the precompiled versions.
 One important aspect is that you may have to enable legacy camera support on a Raspbian OS installation by running the command `raspi-config`.
 This setting is located in the "Interface Devices" menu.

-After installing these dependencies on a new OS, you should be able to simply edit the `/etc/profile` file and put the same call to `sudo python3 [stagecam-directory]/main.py` at the tail end of it to have the process run at startup.
+After installing these dependencies on a new OS, you should be able to execute `sudo crontab -e` and install a cronjob that runs `@reboot sleep 60 && sudo python3 [stagecam-directory]/main.py` such that the camera server will run without user input on startup.
+Please note the `sleep 60` command, as without it on the current hardware there is an interesting effect where the kernel hardware drivers race against the profile cronjob to re-address the hardware signal inputs that is unfortunately outside the scope of the README.
+Different hardware may not have the same problem but this took me a while to figure out and so I am writing it down for posterity such that the server head doesn't need to be manually restarted after every bootup.

 ## The end